How to Lock Apps on iPhone and iPad: 6 Tested Ways in 2026

 Applies to: iOS 6 and later

 Guided Access is a feature of iOS that help you stay focused on a task by locking your device to a single app.
-It can also prevent you or someone else from accidentally exiting to the Home screen or another app when you don't mean to.
-This is useful when you don’t want other people to have access to other apps or when you want to focus on a certain app.
-To set up app lock for iPhone, here's what you can do.
+This is also useful when you lend your phone to others but don’t want he/she have access to other apps.
+Below are the detailed steps:

 Step 1.
 Tap Settings on your iOS device.
 Tap General and choose Accessibility.
 Scroll down until you find this tool.